Renewing Your Maryland Driver's License

 To Resolve an Outstanding Tax Obligation:

-To Resolve an Outstanding Unemployment Insurance Obligation
+To Resolve an Outstanding Unemployment Insurance Obligation:

-Businesses with unpaid unemployment insurance obligations should contact the DLLR to satisfy their debts or make acceptable payment arrangements.
-They may contact the DLLR by phone at 410-767-2699 or via e-mail at email@example.com to discuss payment options.
+The MVA does not accept payment for unemployment contributions.
+Businesses with unpaid unemployment insurance obligations should contact the Maryland Department of Labor, Licensing, and Regulation to satisfy their debts or make acceptable payment arrangements.
+They may contact them by phone at 410-767-2699 or via e-mail at email@example.com.

 - Registration Renewal